quex-tech/cardano-oracle/off-chain/README.md

 ### Register an oracle

+Oracles can be added to a private pool or to a single-oracle pool.

+Private pools allow the owner to add and remove oracles arbitrarily.

+A single-oracle pool is immutable and contains a fixed single oracle and fixed oracle settings.

+To add an oracle to a private pool, run:

 ```sh
 ./oracles add <url> <response_validity_period_minutes> --submit [--passphrase <passprhase>]
 ```

+To add it to a single-oracle pool, add the `--pool-type single-oracle` option.

 With all these scripts you can preview transactions before submitting them to the blockchain by omitting the `--submit` flag and passing the `--view-tx` parameter.